-The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Specific details relating to this class are as follows:
+The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Specific details relating to this class are as follows:-

-One exam, one piece of coursework (laboratory write up) and one presentation (research synthesis and critique) will be used for assessment purposes.
+One exam, one piece of coursework (computer laboratory write up) and one presentation (research synthesis and critique) will be used for assessment purposes.
 The weighting of each assessment will be between 20% and 60% and chosen by each student, adding up to 100%.
 Thus the assessment will be completely individualised and shaped by each student.
-The use of a journal discussion will foster a sense of learning community.